We have back issues in the following categories:

 Issues 8-21 Bundle

-Buy all nine of the rare back issues listed below at a reduced cost, and we will add a random early back issue and make a hefty reduction on postage costs for your collection of readable heirlooms.
+Buy all eight of the rare back issues listed below at a reduced cost, and we will add a random early back issue and make a hefty reduction on postage costs for your collection of readable heirlooms.
 There are only a few bundles left with all of these issues, so get them while never-to-be-replenished stocks last.

 Issue 21 featured Boris Van Loon’s seminal Severed Head comic strip; Letter from the t’North; Medlar Lucan’s first Decadent Kitchen column; the first installment of our Report from the Smoking Room, in which we instructed on how to start smoking a pipe; an interview with Edward Tudor Pole, sartorial troubadour and ex-Sex Pistol; Gideon Farquharson’s Notes from the New World; and Justine “Bill” Farnsworth’s tales of life in Lambeth with her Tibetan houseboy Pemsi.